thetalhamirza/talhamirza.github.io/README.md

 - LinkedIn: https://www.linkedin.com/in/talha-mirza-65b392291/
 - Website: [TBA]

-Feel free to reach out to me via email or connect with me on LinkedIn.
+Feel free to reach out to me via email or connect with me on LinkedIn!

 ---